CodingOnBush/webserv/README.md

 - correctly rename all vars and functions

 NEW TODOS:
-- Set headers dynamically
+- <s>Set headers dynamically</s>
 - Proper status code everywhere (all requests)
-- Setup the server_names or not, check how does server_name work (add check ?)
-- Setup default error pages (add check)
+- Check host, port and server_names and have server block
+- Inside server block check for location path and return either corrponding location or default location

-- Limit client body size (add check)
+- Limit client body size (add to the whole process)
-- HTTP methods (add check)
+- HTTP methods (add to the whole process)
-- Turn on or off directory listing
+- Turn on or off directory listing (add to the whole process)

+- Setup default error pages (add a file with them)
 - Decide which files we want to serve to demonstrate functionality of webserv
 - CGI part with dynamic content